 The annual premiums depend on your zip code and the appraised value of your engagement ring.
 There are many deductible options, ranging from $0 to $25,000.

-If you need to file a claim, you need to submit a report, and a representative will assist you through the repair or replacement process.
+If you need to file a claim, you can submit an online claim form or contact them via phone, online form, or email and a representative will assist you through the repair or replacement process.

 We chose Lavalier as the best for high-value rings because the company offers an “all-risk” policy, which means complete coverage—except for a few named exclusions.
 You will have protection from any type of loss, damage, theft, or “mysterious disappearance” from anywhere in the world.
 You can cover a ring worth up to $50,000, and Lavalier may offer even more with underwriter approval.

-Claims submitted to JIBNA can be filed by phone or by submitting a form through JIBNA’s website.
-The next step is speaking with an adjuster to repair, replace, or receive a cash settlement, according to a representative.
+Claims submitted to JIBNA can be filed by phone or by submitting a form, found on JIBNA’s website, via fax.
 Luckily, JIBNA collects the necessary paperwork on the front end, which allows for a hassle-free claim later.

 JIBNA’s claims process stands out because of the company’s proactive approach.
 The company collects your appraisals, lab reports, and other documents when you sign up for a policy.
 This makes it easier for a quick, pain-free claim later.
 Also, because JIBNA is a stand-alone policy, it won’t negatively impact your future homeowners insurance premiums.
 All of these reasons are why we chose it as our best option for easy claims.